Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Current and Future Emission Mapping Instruments

-The shaded region at the top of the panel indicates the ideal spatial resolution, $\lesssim 1$ kpc, needed to resolve small-scale structures and to detect the morphology and clumpiness of the CGM.
-Current instruments such as MUSE and KCWI fall short of this threshold, largely because their design makes them suitable for mainly detecting UV rest-frame emission at higher redshifts.
-Even when using their narrowest image slices, the spatial resolution is a few kpc for targets at $z \gtrsim 2$.
-On the other hand, upcoming missions are expected to provide substantial improvements: three of four future facilities shown in the figure fall within the shaded region for spatial resolution.
-The small satellites (Aspera, Juniper) are designed to observe low-redshift galaxies, where smaller slicers and nearby targets make sub-kpc physical resolution possible.
-HWO, meanwhile, stands out for its ability to maintain high spatial resolution even at higher redshifts, with fine spatial sampling that ensures small-scale CGM features remain accessible.
+The shaded region at the top of the first two panels indicates the ideal spatial resolution, $\lesssim 1$ kpc, needed to resolve small-scale structures and to detect the morphology and clumpiness of the CGM.
+In the \ion{O}{6} panels, current ground-based instruments such as MUSE and KCWI fall short of this threshold.
+This is largely because these facilities detect rest-frame UV emission only at higher redshifts, where the corresponding physical spatial scales are larger, resulting in coarser resolution in kpc.
+In contrast, all of the future facilities shown in the figure fall within the shaded region.
+The small-satellite concepts (Aspera, Juniper, MAGPIE) are designed to observe low-redshift galaxies, where nearby targets and smaller slicer scales allow sub-kpc physical resolution to be achieved.
+HWO stands out in particular because its angular resolution of $0.05''$ allows it to maintain excellent spatial resolution.
+In the H$\alpha$ panels, all instruments lie within the shaded region.
+Because these observations target very low-redshift galaxies, the corresponding physical spatial scales are extremely small.
+As a result, the y-axis has been expanded to values below 0.08 kpc in order to display the data points separately.